stevenzim/chiir-2020/README.md

 - For annotations published with this paper, please also use the above citation

 ## For the [WhoTracks.me](https://whotracks.me/) 10,000 website 3rd party tracking dataset.
+- Data used for analysis can be found in
 - [WhoTracks.me](https://whotracks.me/) is collaborative project with teams at Cliqz and Ghostery.
 - This dataset was made available for our research via an endpoint provided by Cliqz and Ghostery.
 - Please cite the paper ["WhoTracks.Me: Shedding light on the opaque world of online tracking"](https://arxiv.org/abs/1804.08959).